-In Western Australia, Akabane virus was detected at most of the Kimberley NAMP sites - consistent with the previous season.
-In the Northern Territory, no Akabane virus testing was performed in the northern endemic area herds.
-In contrast to the previous season, Akabane virus was not detected at Alice Springs.
-In Queensland, records of seroconversion at sentinel sites and of seropositive animals at survey sites indicated that Akabane virus infection had been broadly distributed across all regions.
+In Western Australia, Akabane virus was detected at most of the Kimberley NAMP sites - consistent with prior seasons.
+In the Northern Territory, no Akabane virus testing was performed in the northern endemic herds.
+Akabane virus was detected in the central region, but not in the south at Alice Springs.
+In Queensland, records of seroconversion at sentinel sites and of seropositive animals at survey sites indicated that Akabane virus had been broadly distributed across all regions.
 Disease due to Akabane virus infection was not reported during general surveillance disease investigations conducted by Biosecurity Queensland.

-In New South Wales, Akabane virus transmission was similar to that of BTV, again being detected from the far north coast to Milton on the south coast, west onto the northern tablelands, and in the Hunter Valley.
+In New South Wales, Akabane virus transmission was more extensive than that of BTV, being detected from the far-north coast to Camden in the Sydney Basin, west onto the northern tablelands, and also in the Hunter Valley.